holyjak/fulcro-intro-wshop/docs/Exercises.md

 1. Open now the **Fulcro Inspect** tab and its **Element** sub-tab.
 2. Click the _Pick Element_ in the top left corner and then click "Item 1" in the webapp
 3. You should now see the details of the TodoItem, including
-  * its "ident", meaning "identifier", namely `[:item/id 1]`
+  * its "_ident_", meaning "identifier", namely `[:item/id 1]`
-  * its props, including `:item/complete` and `:item/label`
+  * its _props_, including `:item/complete` and `:item/label`
+    (click the ▶ to expand them)
   * its _query_ - notice how the props mostly mirror the query
 4. Mark "Item 1" as complete by clicking to the left of its label and change its text by double-clicking on it and typing something then clicking outside of the list.
 How have the props changed?
+  * You might need to _Pick Element_ again to see the changes
   * Notice that for most purposes, having a prop with the value `false` and not having the prop at all are equivalent
-5. Pick another list item element and compare its values with the original item
+5. _Pick_ another list item element and compare its values with the original item
-6. Select the whole `TodoList` and look at its props
+6. Select the whole `TodoList` and look at its ident, props, and query

 LESSON: We have learned to use _Fulcro Inspect - Element_ to explore a component and we have learned that it has props, ident, and a query.
 We saw that the props mirror what is specified in the query.

 ### 3. Exploring the query

 The query of a component declares its data needs and Fulcro uses it to build the props for the component.
-We have seen it using Fulcro Inspect - Element, now we will explore it using the code.
+We have seen it using Fulcro Inspect - Element, now we will explore it using the REPL.

-1. Open `src/fulcro_todomvc/ui.cljs`, scroll to the bottom and inside the `(comment ...) evaluate the `get-query` call, read the result
+1. Open `src/fulcro_todomvc/ui.cljs`, scroll to the bottom and inside the `(comment ...)` find _Exercise 3.1_ and
+   evaluate the `get-query` call, read the result
-2. Now let's look at what the props look like - at the same place, eval `(-> ... (comp/props)))` Compare the props and the query
+2. Now let's look at what the props look like - at the same place, under _Exercise 3.2_, eval the `(-> ... (comp/props)))` form.
+Compare the props and the query
 3. Repeat for `TodoList` (remember you can find its ident using the Element tab)

 We see that `TodoList` queries for these props (some omitted): `[:list/id :list/items :list/title :list/filter]`.